GLOBAL MARKETS-Stocks slump, dollar flies on hawkish Powell

 A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at -107.3 basis points on Wednesday, its deepest since August 1981, according to Refinitiv data.
 Such an inversion is seen as a reliable recession indicator.

-In currency markets, the dollar index =USD, which measures the U.S. currency against six major rivals, rose to a 3-month high of 105.88, having jumped by 1.3% on Tuesday in its biggest daily increase since September.
+In currency markets, the dollar index =USD, which measures the U.S. currency against six major rivals, hit a 3-month high of 105.88, having jumped by 1.3% on Tuesday in its biggest daily increase since September.

+The dollar also rose 0.2% against the yen JPY=EBS, having risen to 137.90, its highest since Dec.
+15, earlier in the session, ahead of the Bank of Japan's meeting on Thursday and Friday.

 The euro EUR=EBS slipped 0.11% to $1.0536, pinned near its two-month low.
 Brent crude oil LCOc1 fell 0.3% to $82.95 a barrel.